van conversion mistakes - IMG 7520

 The Mistake: Inadequate Ventilation Planning

-Real Example: A solo traveler's van developed serious mold problems after three months on the road because he relied solely on a small roof vent for ventilation.
-The mold contamination required professional remediation and complete interior replacement.
+Real Case: A solo traveler's van got serious mold problems after three months on the road because he relied only on a small roof vent for airflow.
+The mold cleanup needed expert help and a full interior swap.

 Why It Happens: